MohaymenSameen/HousingP/README.md

-# HousingF
+# HousingP

-Credits go to Pablo Benmaman

-Link to OP Repository: https://github.com/blopa/funda-scraper
+A web scraping tool to gather house listings from pararius